synchoz/expense-tracker/README.md

 ## Features
 - **Add Expenses**: Easily add new expenses with details such as amount, category, and description.
 - **Delete Expenses**: Delete an expense based on its ID.
+- **Update Expenses**: Update an expense description or amount based on its ID.
 - **View Expenses**: Display a list of all recorded expenses.

 ## Prerequisites